Junction Conditions and local Spacetimes in General Relativity: Geometric Deformations, Thin Shells and distributional Metrics of Spacetime

-belongs to the class of linear metric deformations, where the corresponding metrics are given{} with respect to a lightlike geodesic co-vector field $l_{a}=g_{ab}l^{b}${} which has to fulfill the relations $g_{ab}l^{a}l^{b}=0,\ \left(l\nabla\right)l^{a}=0$ and $\bar{g}_{ab}l^{a}l^{b}=0,\ (l\bar{\nabla})l^{a}=0$.
-As such, it is a family of solutions that encompass a considerably large class of geometric models that are of interest to General Relativity, such as all stationary geometries that are in the Kerr-Newman family of spacetimes and, in addition, all dynamical radiation fluid spacetimes lying in the even more general Bonnor-Vaidya family.
-Moreover, it includes various models with cosmological horizons, like for instance Kottler alias Schwarzschild-de Sitter spacetime and its generalizations.{}
+The generalized Kerr-Schild class is a family of solutions that encompass a considerably large class of geometric models that are of interest to General Relativity, such as all stationary geometries that are in the Kerr-Newman family of spacetimes and, in addition, all dynamical radiation fluid spacetimes lying in the even more general Bonnor-Vaidya family.
+Moreover, it includes various models with cosmological horizons, like for instance Kottler alias Schwarzschild-de Sitter spacetime and its generalizations.